anpawo/Mary/README.md

 - **Struct Manipulation**

   - (.)
-(Member Access): Accesses a member of a struct, object, or similar data type.
+(Member Access): Accesses a member of a struct.
-  Example: user.name retrieves the name property from the user object.
+  Example: user.name retrieves the name property from the user struct.

-  - set: Sets a property on a struct or object to a given value.
+  - set: Sets a property on a struct.
-  Example: set(user, "age", 25) → Assigns 25 to the age property of user.

 - **Array and String Operations**